Alexander-Osborne/GeomorphPi/Setup/Setup_READ.md

 ## Step 2 - First Boot

 Inserting the SD card into the RaspberryPi for the first time and booting will load RasperryPi OS.
-Unlink a desktop computer, the system will boot into terminal mode.
+Unlika desktop computer, the system will boot into terminal mode.
 This will require a keyboard to navigate.

 The RaspberryPi will restart at this stage as it expands its file system storage to take up the full capacity of the SD card.

 You will be greeted with a login screen.
-Username: pi and Password: raspberry.
+Username: pi and Password: raspberry (these defaults can change with new OS)

 ## Step 3 - Connecting to the internet